-The Development Bank of Jamaica has introduced a programme called the Voucher for Technical Assistance (VTA) to assist micro, small and medium-sized enterprises (MSMEs) in strengthening their managerial and administrative abilities to improve their creditworthiness.
+In 2014, the Development Bank of Jamaica (DBJ) introduced its Voucher for Technical Assistance (VTA) to assist micro and small-sized enterprises (MSEs) in strengthening their managerial and administrative abilities to improve their creditworthiness.

-In explaining the need for the VTA, Mr. Milverton Reynolds, the DBJ's Managing Director, said that it has been the perennial experience of the Bank and its Approved Financial Institutions (AFIs), the network of partners through which the DBJ provides loans for development purposes, that MSMEs have significant structural problems which have made it difficult for them to access financing.
+In explaining the need for the VTA, Milverton Reynolds, DBJ’s Managing Director, said that it has been the perennial experience of the Bank and its Approved Financial Institutions (AFIs), the network of partners through which the DBJ provides loans for development purposes, as well as our Business Development Intermediaries (BDOs), that MSMEs have significant structural problems which have made it difficult for them to access financing.

-"The DBJ is once again stepping in to assist these MSMEs to organise themselves in ways that will enable them to access credit to expand and upgrade their businesses," he said.
-"This assistance is one of the pillars of the DBJ’s strategic plans to facilitate the social inclusion of entrepreneurs and MSMEs to participate in the national economy.
+“The DBJ is once again stepping in to assist these MSEs to organise themselves in ways that will enable them to access credit and/or equity to expand and upgrade their businesses.”
+He said.
+“This assistance is one of the pillars of the DBJ’s strategic plans to facilitate the social inclusion of entrepreneurs and MSEs to participate in the national economy.

 What are Vouchers?

-Under the Voucher for Technical Assistance (VTA), micro, small and medium-sized businesses which operate in the productive sectors may receive vouchers in various denominations to be used to access business support services provided by accredited Business Development Organisations (BDOs).
+Under the Voucher for Technical Assistance (VTA), micro and small businesses which operate in the productive sectors may receive vouchers in various denominations to be used to access business support services provided by accredited Business Development Organisations (BDOs).

 Entrepreneurs who operate businesses in all the traditional industries as well as those operating in emerging industries qualify for assistance under the programme.
 Traditional industries are agriculture, agro-processing, tourism, energy, manufacturing, mining, and services while emerging industries include animation and information technology.

 MSEs may also access other DBJ services and loan products, including the Credit Enhancement Facility (CEF), which are designed to help build capacity and set them on the path of sustainability.